 This means that even in challenging lighting conditions, photographers can retrieve more information from the RAW data captured by the camera sensor.
 In comparison, JPEG files are already processed and compressed by the camera, which can result in a loss of detail in these challenging lighting scenarios.

 By shooting in RAW, photographers have greater control over adjusting exposure and recovering details later during post-processing, ultimately leading to superior image quality with minimal noise or artifacts.

 Recommended Scenarios for Shooting in JPEG Format

 Casual photography, quick sharing on social media, and documenting special moments are ideal scenarios for shooting in JPEG.
-Find out more about the advantages of shooting in JPEG format by clicking the link below!
+Find out more about the advantages of shooting in JPEG below!

 JPEG files are instantly usable with minimal editing required, making them perfect for quickly sharing on social media or printing directly from the camera.
 Additionally, the smaller file sizes of JPEG images are easier to manage and store, especially when memory constraints come into play.

 For casual photographers who want hassle-free and straightforward digital photography experiences, JPEG format is a suitable choice that still delivers good image quality while saving time on post-processing.